Waterways Ireland's GDPR Privacy Notice

 Waterways Ireland is the Data Controller in relation to the processing activities described in Sections 3, 4 and 5.
 This means that Waterways Ireland decides why and how your personal information is processed.
 Where this Privacy Notice refers to 'we', 'our' or 'us', unless it mentions otherwise, it is referring to Waterways Ireland.

 Our statutory function is to manage, maintain, develop and restore specified inland navigable waterways, principally for recreational purposes.
-We are the navigation authority for approximately 1,000 km of navigable waterways comprising:-
+We are the cross-border navigational authority responsible for the management, maintenance, development, and restoration of almost 1,100 km of inland navigational waterways and over 600 km of Greenways and Blueways, principally for recreational purposes comprising:-

 - the Barrow Navigation